kennethrisa/Stats/README.md

 6. Edit api-server1.php and fill inn your rust-server.net api key and rust-servers.info server ID.<br>
 7. Now browse to http://localhost/ and you should see you get info from rust-servers.info and rust-servers.net<br>

-## Rust plugin SQLStats.cs
+## Rust plugin PlayerRanks.cs
-1. Now copy c:\git\stats\rust_plugin\SQLStats.cs into your rust plugin folder.<br>
+1. Get latest update from http://oxidemod.org/plugins/player-ranks.2359/ and add it into your rust plugin folder.<br>
-2. you should now edit the file config\SQLStats.json and fill inn the database information like below<br>
+2. you should now edit the file oxide\config\PlayerRanks.json and fill inn the database information like below<br>
 ```
-{
-  "dbConnection": {
-    "Database": "rust",
+"MySQL - Database Name": "rust",
-    "Host": "localhost",
+"MySQL - Host": "localhost",
-    "Password": "password",
+"MySQL - Password": "your password",
-    "Port": 3306,
+"MySQL - Port": 3306,
-    "Username": "rust"
-  }
-}
+"MySQL - Table Name": "playerranksdb",
+"MySQL - Use MySQL": true,
+"MySQL - Username": "rust",
 ```
+3. Go into rust console and type reload PlayerRanks - this plugin will auto create the sql tables.
-3. Now it should push the data to the SQL database server.
+4. Wait 15 min and it should save the data to the SQL database server, or run this console command: playerranks.save

 ## Subdomain
 I have no idea what hosting company you use, but you should now just create a "A Record" stats.yourdomain.com and point it to your external IP<br>
-just remember to open port 80 TCP from same as you open the rust port.<br>
+just remember to open port 80/443 TCP from same as you open the rust port.<br>

 You should also consider to move your domain to Cloudflare for faster cdn and website<br>
 You also get free ssl and auto renewal.
 ## Hardning nginx
 More coming
 # Template by bootstrap
+# Credits
+The man who made this rust plugin: Oxide user: =BBUK= Steenamaroo